Glasgow City Council Agenda - 31 October 2024, 11:00 Help

 Further to the above, Council asks the City Treasurer and Convener for Health to write to the Finance Secretary and Health Secretary setting out the Council's support for the reintroduction of a non-domestic rates Public Health Supplement, with revenue raised to be directed towards health and social care services, particularly for those whose health is negatively impacted by health-harming commodities."

-(d)Motion by Councillor Ruari Kelly:-
+(d)Motion by Councillor Ruairi Kelly:-

 "Council welcomes the ongoing work on the North Laurieston Masterplan, undertaken by New Gorbals Housing Association (NGHA) on behalf of, and in conjunction with, Glasgow City Council.
 It also welcomes the expert input of specialists within structural engineering, traffic management and commercial property fields and those undertaking extensive community engagement.